Malta Day Celebrations Saturday 14th September in Waterlooville

 Concelebrated Mass: Holy Mass will be celebrated by the Rev. Monsignor Canon Jeremy Garratt, the Parish Priest, together with other Maltese Clergy.
 This will be a cantata Mass with the Joint Choirs of Sacred Heart directed by Soprano Tamsin Stevens.
 The Mass will end by singing of the Maltese National Anthem at about 3.45 pm.

 Outside Celebrations: After the Mass we will bring out the Statue of Our Lady of Victories, il-Bambina in the church square to the sounds of peeling of bells for a programme of Tributes and Salutes.
 The St Sebastian Brass Band will play a fanfare and a Marian Anthem dedicated to Our Lady.
 After a short firework salute, the choir will sing the Ave Maria.
 After which, we will continue with a short procession with the statue around the square led by the brass band and followed by a muster of Banners, Colours and Characters in Maltese Costumes.
 We conclude by a gathering in front of the church for a final blessing and the chanting of the Salve Regina.
 The celebrations will end with a finale of fireworks and the return of the Bambina Statue into the church.

 Entrance is free and everyone is welcome!
 All activities will finish by 6.00pm.

-We now ask you to come and join us celebrate this wonderful feast together with your family and friends, for a fun filled, exciting day and a taste of Maltese culture!
+We now ask you to come and join us celebrate this wonderful feast together with your family and friends, for a fun filled, exciting day and a true taste of Maltese culture!